natecraddock/nvim-find/README.md

 -- maximum height of the finder cfg.height = 20

+-- maximum width of the finder cfg.width = 100

 -- list of ignore globs for the filename filter
 -- e.g. "*.png" will ignore any file ending in .png and -- "*node_modules*" ignores any path containing node_modules